POOL PROBLEM SOLVER

 Found Expansion Joint Problems?

 Don’t wait for structural damage.
-Failed pool mastic and expansion joints require professional repair to prevent costly foundation and deck issues.
+Failed pool mastic and expansion joints should be handled correctly to reduce water intrusion around the pool edge.

 Why Professional Mastic Replacement Matters: